Benefice: Pluralism

 The holder of more than one benefice, later known as a pluralist, could keep the revenue to which he was entitled and pay lesser sums to deputies to carry out the corresponding duties.

 By a Decree of the Lateran Council of 1215 no clerk could hold two benefices with cure of souls, and if a beneficed clerk took a second benefice with cure of souls, he vacated ipso facto his first benefice.
-Dispensations, however, could be easily obtained from Rome.
+Dispensations could easily be obtained from Rome.

 The benefice system was open to abuse.
 Acquisitive prelates occasionally held multiple major benefices.
 The holding of more than one benefice is termed pluralism (unrelated to the political theory of the same name).
 An English example was Stigand, Archbishop of Canterbury (1052–72).

 After the Reformation, the new denominations generally adopted systems of ecclesiastical polity that did not entail benefices and the Second Vatican Council (1962–1965) called "for the abandonment or reform of the system of benefices".